 Tell others your fitness goals or suggest creating a fun voluntary ‘time to stretch’ activity throughout the day.

 Create a place for teammates to share ideas or actual artwork, crafts, projects they or loved ones are creating.

 Fun Ideas To Stay Connected in Self-Quarantine

 Here are a few clever ideas floating around the internet how others are connecting during social distancing.
-If your’re inclined, be the leader and start one of these ideas yourself.
-You can also suggest a co-worker, employee, or tenant take the lead.
+If you’re inclined, be the leader and start one of these ideas yourself.
+You can also suggest a co-worker, employee, or tenant takes the lead.
 Or simply add these suggestions to your tenant newsletter.

 - Schedule a Netflix watch party